alloba/book-of-hours-notes/books/Ascite Supplications.md

 ## Description
 Ascite Supplications

-Prayers addressed to the Horned-Axe by the Sisterhood of the Triple Knot.
+Prayers addressed to the Horned-Axe by the [[Sisterhood of the Triple Knot]].
 ### Partial Study Description

 ### Study Complete Description